I am sharing transport with two others from my club, do we all need to bring bikes?

 When do the British Triathlon Coach Education courses run?

-The Coach Education course programme runs generally from September to June.
-The new programme of courses is usually announced in July/August each year.
+The Coach Education course programme runs generally from October to June.
+The new programme of courses is usually announced in July each year, with additional courses added on deamand through the season.

 Who can attend the British Triathlon Coach Education courses?